rkenzhebekov/vimfiles/README.md

    `git clone https://github.com/rkenzhebekov/vimfiles ~/.vim`
 3. Go into ".vim" and run "rake":
    `cd ~/.vim && rake`
+4. Open vim and execute this command to install vim plugs:
+  `:PlugInstall`

 This will install a "~/.vimrc" symlink to the config inside the ".vim" directory.